 We stayed at the Deluxe room with garden view.
 The room was just incredible.
 The decoration continued to follow the French vintage style.
 It also had a few antique items which gave it a really special touch.
 The bathroom was really spacious, and the highlight was the jacuzzi by the window that allowed me to bathe while enjoying the view.
 Needless to stay, I slept like a baby.

-You can book Reverie Siam here.
+You can book Reverie Siam here for your visit to Pai, Thailand.
 It is so worth it, and its price is more than reasonable for the greatness it offers.

 Shop, Eat & drink at Pai’s Walking Street

 Pai’s Walking Street and center are where I spent most of my time in Pai.
 Everything is chilled in Pai, including shopping, I enjoyed buying clothes, necklaces and other trinkets with no one pushing for a sale.
 Sometimes sellers were not even around.
 Do you get the level of chillness Pai has now?
 There are some really nice cafés and restaurants such as Big’s Little Cafe, Witching Well or Om Garden Cafe.
 And those are really just some, there are so many, it’s actually hard to go wrong.
 If you are looking for something to do after hours, like a chilled night out or getting that cheeky beer, then check out Jikko Beer and Mojo Cafe.